William Findlay Rogers: Early life

-William Findlay Rogers was born in Forks Township, Pennsylvania, near the borough of Easton, Pennsylvania, on March 1, 1820.
+Rogers was born in Forks Township, Pennsylvania, near the borough of Easton, Pennsylvania, on March 1, 1820.
 He was the son of Irish-born U.S. Representative Thomas Jones Rogers and Mary (née Winters) Rogers, daughter of Christian Winters.

-He moved with his parents to Philadelphia, where he attended the common schools.
+In 1832, he moved with his parents to Philadelphia, where he attended the city's common schools.
 Rogers returned to Easton and entered a printing office in 1832.
-Two years later, he returned to Philadelphia, Pennsylvania and continued working at his trade.
+Two years later, he returned to Philadelphia, where he continued working in his trade.

 Career

-In 1840, Rogers established a paper at Honesdale, Pennsylvania.
+In 1840, Rogers established a newspaper in Honesdale, Pennsylvania.
 In 1846, he moved to Buffalo, New York and became a foreman in the office of the Buffalo Daily Courier.
 Rogers established and managed the Buffalo Republic in 1850.

-Rogers served as a member of Company D of the Buffalo City Guard, in 1846, and served in the American Civil War as colonel of the 21st New York Volunteer Infantry.
+Rogers served as a member of Company D of the Buffalo City Guard in 1846 and served in the American Civil War as colonel of the 21st New York Volunteer Infantry.
 He mustered out in 1863.

 Political career

 In 1867, he became the comptroller of the city of Buffalo and its mayor in 1869.
-He served as secretary and treasurer of the Buffalo park commissioners in 1871.
-He was nominated for the New York State Senate in 1878, but declined.
+He served as secretary and treasurer of the Buffalo Park Commissioners in 1871.
+He was nominated for the New York State Senate in 1878 but declined.